Top 5 Reasons to Take out a Home Equity Line of Credit

 We have some suggestions:

-PenFed offers home equity lines of credit of up to $400,000 with interest rates as low as 4.25% APR*—and, best of all, PenFed will pay most of your closing costs¹ to keep your up-front expenses low.
+PenFed offers home equity lines of credit of up to $400,000 with low interest rates — and, best of all, PenFed will pay most of your closing costs¹ to keep your up-front expenses low.

 ¹Closing Cost Credit: PenFed will pay most closing costs associated with an equity line of credit (ELOC) which includes: credit report, flood certification, settlement/closing, property ownership and encumbrances search, recording, city/county taxes, state taxes, property search and quick close.
 If an appraisal is required, the cost will be paid by the member, who is responsible for the fee whether or not the loan closes.
 The member is responsible for notary fees.
 Should this loan be paid off or closed within 24 months (36 months for 5/5 ELOC) from the anniversary date of the loan closing, the member will be obligated to pay PenFed the full amount of the total closing cost for the loan.
 Other terms and conditions apply; call 1-800-970-7766 extension 6400 for details.